elm/regex/README.md

 ### Regular Expressions

-In theoritical computer science, the idea of a “regular expression” is a simple expression that matches a set of strings.
+In theoretical computer science, the idea of a “regular expression” is a simple expression that matches a set of strings.
 For example:

 - `a` matches  `"a"`
 - `ab` matches  `"ab"`